 Earn your bachelor’s degree in elementary education at Lynn University and start a successful career as an elementary school teacher, childcare provider or mentor for children in kindergarten through the sixth grade.
 Learn from our highly acclaimed curriculum, and design your own attention-grabbing lessons.
 Better yet, begin developing your teaching style in every course you take by observing current classroom teachers.

 You may also choose to complete a specialization in early childhood education and learn how to teach children ages three through the third grade.
 Specializations do not add any time to your four-year plan.

-What you’ll learn in the B.S. in Elementary Education program
+What you’ll learn in the elementary education degree program